DeerSteak/BeatClikrNative.iOS/README.md

 ### Views
 - **HomeView** - Root container; uses `TabView` on iPhone and `NavigationSplitView` on iPad/Mac; sections: Instant, Library, Playlists, History, Settings.
 Hosts root-level alerts for notification permission flows (`showPermissionDeniedAlert`, `showCrossDeviceReminderPrompt`) so they surface regardless of which tab is active
+- **MetronomeContainerView** - iPhone-only container that hosts Instant and Polyrhythm as a segmented-control top tab inside a single `NavigationStack`, so both modes share one bottom tab
-- **InstantMetronomeView** - Standalone metronome with live BPM/groove controls and tap tempo
+- **InstantMetronomeView** - Standalone metronome with live BPM/groove controls and tap tempo; when an odd meter groove is selected, also shows a `BeatPattern` picker
 - **SongLibraryView** - Browsable song list; tap to play, swipe or edit to delete, + to add
 - **PlaylistListView** - List of all named playlists; tap to open, swipe to delete, + to create
 - **PlaylistDetailView** - Ordered playlist with inline edit/reorder; shows transport bar when playing